 Meadow Montessori School is a non-profit society incorporated in the province of British Columbia and governed by a Board of Directors.
 Admissions and staffing at Meadow Montessori School is open to all regardless of race, creed, color, sexual orientation, religion, or national origin.
 The rules of governance are set forth in the organization’s by-laws.
 Copies are available from the School Office upon request.

 Meadow Montessori is recognized by the Ministry of Education Independent Schools branch as an accredited Group 1 independent school.
-Meadow Montessori is also accredited by the Federation of Independent School Associations (FISA).
+Meadow Montessori is also a AMS member of the Federation of Independent School Associations (FISA).
 In addition, Meadow holds a membership in the North American Montessori Teacher’s Association (NAMTA).

 Meadow Montessori School reserves the right at its sole discretion to amend its policies, programs and/or guidelines, including the contents of this Handbook, at any time with or without prior notice.